 - Google Google includes our main internet products such as Search, Ads, Commerce, Maps, YouTube, Google Cloud, Android, Chrome, and Google Play as well as our hardware initiatives.
 Our technical infrastructure and some newer efforts like virtual reality are also included in Google.
-Google generates revenues primarily from advertising, sales of apps, in-app purchases, and digital content, services fees for cloud offerings, and sales of hardware products. - Other Bets Other Bets is a combination of multiple operating segments that are not individually material.
-Other Bets includes businesses such as Access, Calico, CapitalG, GV, Nest, Verily, Waymo, and X. Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Google Fiber, licensing and R&D services through Verily, and sales of Nest products and services.
+Google generates revenues primarily from advertising; sales of apps, in-app purchases, and digital content; services fees for cloud offerings; and sales of hardware products. - Other Bets Other Bets is a combination of multiple operating segments that are not individually material.
+Other Bets includes businesses such as Access, Calico, CapitalG, GV, Nest, Verily, Waymo, and X. Revenues from the Other Bets are derived primarily through the sales of internet and TV services through Google Fiber, sales of Nest products and services, and licensing and R&D services through Verily.

-Please refer to Note 15 of the Notes to Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.
+See Note 15 of the Notes to Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for further information.
 Prior period segment information has been recast to conform to the current period segment presentation.